astrojolo/astrolink4pi/README.md

 cmake -DCMAKE_INSTALL_PREFIX=/usr ..
 sudo make install
 ```
 In AstroLink 4 Pi revision 2 and earlier internal fan is not controlled by the INDI driver.
-You need to open Raspberry configuration and switch on the fan on GPIO 13 (Performance tab).
+You need to open the Raspberry configuration and switch on the fan on GPIO 13 (Performance tab).

 # AstroArch only specific tasks
 Update system and install packages: